The Complete Agent Architecture

 - Numbers first.
 Recommendation first, then context.

-- Separate text and files on platforms that drop text with attachments.
+- Separate text and files (some channels drop text when files are attached).

 Why Guardrails Matter

-AI agents with access to live business systems and 200K+ contacts need clear boundaries.
+AI agents with access to live business systems and real customer data need clear boundaries.
 Without them, one bad session can send emails to your entire database, overwrite financial records, or leak credentials.
 Guardrails are not limitations.
 They are what make autonomous operation possible.

 💥